 Data retention settings

 EmailConnect provides flexible data retention controls to help you balance data availability with privacy requirements and storage costs.
-Configure these settings at /settings/retention.
+Configure these settings in retention settings.

 Understanding data retention